bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ### Map Your Image AKA How to Create DFXML (with fiwalk)

 Your first goal is to create a Digital Forensics or DFXML "map" of the disk image.
 DFXML is used to automate digital forensics processing, and includes all filesystem data, checksums for integrity, and explain the relationships of elements of the disk image.
 We'll do this using fiwalk, a program that processes a disk image using the SleuthKit library (a library and collection of command line tools that allow you to investigate disk images for various file systems) and outputs its results in Digital Forensics XML.
+This map will be used later in other tools.

 **Tool:** fiwalk